 We use Reed-Solomon erasure encoding.
-It’s a proven technique used in Linux RAID systems, by Microsoft in its Azure cloud storage, and by Facebook too.
-The Backblaze Vault Architecture calculated at 99.999999999% annual durability thanks in part to our Reed-Solomon erasure coding implementation.
+It’s a proven technique used in Linux RAID systems, by Microsoft in its Azure cloud storage, and by Facebook, too.
+The Backblaze Vault Architecture is calculated at 99.999999999% annual durability thanks in part to our Reed-Solomon erasure coding implementation.

 Here’s our own Brian Beach with an explanation of how Reed-Solomon encoding works:

 We threw out the Linux RAID software we had been using prior to the implementation of the Vaults and wrote our own Reed-Solomon implementation from scratch.
 We’re very proud of it.
 So much so that we’ve released it as open source that you can use in your own projects, if you wish.